 Admission Information for the Department of Sociology is here.

 Admission Information for the Department of Philosophy is here.

 When submitting your application, please clearly indicate in your proposal as well as on the application form that you would like to be considered for the Masters Research Stream in STS.

 For students with a background in the sciences or other areas:

 Please apply directly to the MA in STS program.
-Staff are working from home until further notice so please do not mail any physical copies of documents to the department; they will not be received.
 The application is fully online.

 ***Canadian students intending to apply for federal graduate funding (normally from the Social Sciences and Humanities Research Council of Canada – SSHRC) should note that the deadlines for these funding programs may be considerably earlier than department-administered deadlines.
 MA applicants should apply directly via the SSHRC Research Net portal.
 If there is no STS department on the CGSM application, please list Philosophy as the department so your application will be received by the Graduate Program Assistant.

 Applicants must submit an online application along with ALL supporting documents by the application deadline.
 Required supporting documents that must be uploaded to the online application include:

 - Electronic copies of official transcripts from all post-secondary institutions.
 UBC graduates are not required to provide UBC transcripts.
 Please visit this page for more information on transcript requirements.